 NYC Buildings Considering Drones for Safety Inspections

+NYC officials think drones could revolutionize the future of building inspections conducted in the City, according to a new report from the New York City Department of Buildings.
 The drone report was created in response to Local Law 102, which requires the DOB to study the use of drones, or unmanned aircraft systems, for various building inspections.
 It provides a comprehensive overview of the City’s Façade Inspection Safety Program (FISP), which mandates periodic inspections of façades on buildings taller than six stories, existing drone technology and regulations, and the potential benefits of using drones to conduct important inspections and improve safety.

 Drones Play a Positive Role in Building Management